 Before the trip, I faced issues doing things alone.
-Heck, I don’t even feel comfortable going to yoga classes alone.
-But now, having stepped out and faced my tiny worries and fears, having conquered my first solo trip, I simply cannot wait to explore and experience more activities and places on Earth.
+Heck, I don’t even feel comfortable going to yoga classes alone!
+But now, having stepped out and faced my tiny worries and fears, having conquered my first solo trip, I simply cannot wait to explore and experience more places and activities on Earth.

 I might not know where I’m heading, but I’m definitely on my way.

-Have you travelled solo before?
+Have you traveled by yourself before?
 How was your first solo trip like?

 Interested to try traveling by yourself?
 Here’s a few posts to inspire you!